-Recital 45 of the 2010/13/EU AVMS directive to be modified as follows: "Because of the specific nature of audiovisual media services, especially the impact of these services on the way people form their opinions, [...] users [...] have a legitimate interest in knowing who is responsible for the content of these services.
-In order to strengthen freedom of expression, and by extension, to promote media pluralism and to avoid conflicts of interest. it is important for Member States to ensure that users have easy and direct access at any time to information about media service providers.
-It is for each Member State to decide [...], in particular with respect to the information which may be provided on ownership structure, beneficial owners and politically exposed persons. how this objective can be achieved without prejudice to any other relevant provisions of Union law and ensuring, in particular, full compliance with the provisions of the General Data Protection Regulation (EU) No 2016/679 and Articles 7, 8 and 52 of the Charter."
+A new recital to be added: "Because of the specific nature of audiovisual media services, especially the impact of these services on the way people form their opinions, users have a legitimate interest in knowing who is responsible for the content of these services.
+In order to strengthen freedom of expression, and by extension, to promote media pluralism and to avoid conflicts of interest, it is important for Member States to ensure that users have easy and direct access at any time to information about media service providers.
+It is for each Member State to decide, in particular with respect to the information which may be provided on ownership structure, beneficial owners and politically exposed persons, how this objective can be achieved without prejudice to any other relevant provisions of Union law and ensuring, in particular, full compliance with the provisions of the General Data Protection Regulation (EU) No 2016/679 and Articles 7, 8 and 52 of the Charter." (modified recital 45 of the 2010/13/AVMS directive)